-This is the easiest method, though sometimes the heat of the lye solution will begin to caramelize the sugar a bit and turn the sugar water a bit of a beige color.
+Sometimes the heat of the lye solution will begin to caramelize the sugar a bit and turn the sugar water a bit of a beige color.
 It will not be quite like the orange color you get with goat's milk soap, but the sugary solution turns that color for the same reason.
-This is just an aesthetic consideration.
-It does not affect the constitution of the soap at all.
+This is just an aesthetic consideration as it does not affect the constitution of the soap at all.

 Another option is to add sugar directly to the lye solution: